Sylius/Sylius/docs/customization/template.rst

 .. tip::

-    Learn more about adding custom Admin JS & CSS in the cookbook :doc:`here </cookbook/frontend/admin-js-and-css>`.
+    Learn more about adding custom JS & CSS in the cookbook :doc:`here </book/frontend/managing-assets>`.

 What more can I do with the Sylius Template Events?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^